begoss/ARTestOne/README.md

 # ARTestOne
-A test AR demo using ARKit and SceneKit.
+A test AR demo using ARKit.